GDS LAWSUIT ALERT: Levi & Korsinsky Notifies GDS Holdings Limited Investors of a Class Action Lawsuit and Upcoming Deadline

-NEW YORK, July 20, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in GDS Holdings Limited ("GDS Holdings" or the "Company") (NASDAQ: GDS) of a class action securities lawsuit.
+NEW YORK, July 27, 2023 Levi & Korsinsky, LLP notifies investors in GDS Holdings Limited ("GDS Holdings" or the "Company") (NASDAQ: GDS) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of GDS Holdings investors who were adversely affected by alleged securities fraud between April 12, 2021 and April 3, 2023.
 Follow the link below to get more information and be contacted by a member of our team: